mentainha/m3o/README.md

 ## Introduction

-M3O is a universal micro services gateway.
-Explore, discover and consume public APIs as simpler programmable building blocks all through one platform.
+M3O is a universal micro services platform.
+Explore, discover and consume public APIs as simpler programmable building blocks all in one place.

 ## Features